Get the Recipe

 Once the eggs are nicely whipped, reduce the speed to low and pour in the chocolate/butter mixture, followed by the sifted dry ingredients.
 Finish mixing with a flexible spatula, using it to scrape and fold to ensure the batter is well mixed from the bottom up.

 Pour the batter into a foil-lined nine- by 13-inch anodized aluminum cake pan.
-I'm wild about this one from Fat Daddios, because it's both nonreactive (a.k.a. the perfect lasagna pan) and fitted with a removable bottom (making it easier to remove fragile desserts, like a crumb-topped coffee cake or wobbly lemon bars).
+My favorite brownie pan, made by Fat Daddio's, is both nonreactive (a.k.a. the perfect lasagna pan) and fitted with a removable bottom (making it easier to remove fragile desserts, like a crumb-topped coffee cake or wobbly lemon bars).

 The important thing, regardless of brand or style, is to reach for a pan made from lightweight, reflective metal, like aluminum.
 At their core, brownies are a type of chocolate cake, and should be treated as such.
 In heavy glass pans, brownies may take twice as long to bake, and they risk turning out gummy and dense.
 In dark, nonstick pans, brownies will bake much faster, browning more than they should along the bottom and drying out around the edges.